Ukraine – Shame

 I did my research, and the original piece was ready.
 All I needed was a nifty-cool quote from a Ukrainian dissident to top my point off, and I knew right where to get it.
 I have an associate who ended up as a professor in Kiev.

 I met him in Lvov back when we both wore another man’s clothes.
 My friend Kostya was arrested in ‘86, and he also went through some hard times at the hands of the KGB.
 I won’t try to describe the things the KGB liked to do in interrogations.
-Let’s just say Kostya is still wrapped a little too tight for most people.
+Let’s just say Kostya, like me, is still wrapped a little too tight for civilized society.

 I knew he wouldn’t fail me for a poignant, emotion-stirring, statement about freedom, standing up for what was right or the evil of Putin and the New Soviet Era.
 I needed to touch base with my old friend anyway.